 Petrolatum can also be found in hair care products due to its ability to enhance the appearance and feel of hair.
-It increases hair body, suppleness, and sheen, as well as improves the texture of hair that has been damaged physically or by chemical treatment.
+Acting as a coating on the surface of the hair follicle, petrolatum adds shine and texture to the hair.
+It also increases the silky feeling of the hair and may help to repair hair that has been damaged physically or by chemical treatment.

 When properly refined, petrolatum has no known health concerns.
-However, petrolatum is often not fully refined in the United States, which means it can be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs).
-The National Toxicology Program (NTP) considers PAHs as a class to contain reasonably anticipated carcinogens.
+However, petrolatum is often not fully refined in the United States, which means it can contain toxic impurities such as polycyclic aromatic hydrocarbons.
+The National Toxicology Program considers polycyclic aromatic hydrocarbons as a class to contain reasonably anticipated carcinogens or cancer-causing substances.

-Despite this potential health concern, petrolatum is approved by the United States Food and Drug Administration (FDA) as an active ingredient in OTC skin protectant drug products, as well as in ophthalmic and anorectal drug products.
-The Cosmetic Ingredient Review (CIR) Expert Panel has deferred evaluation of this ingredient because the safety has been assessed by FDA.
+Despite this potential health concern, petrolatum is approved by the US Food and Drug Administration for its indicated uses.
+The Cosmetic Ingredient Review Expert Panel has deferred the evaluation of this ingredient because the FDA has assessed safety.

 Ghadially, R, Halkier-Sorensen, L & Elias, P, 1992.
 ‘Effects of petrolatum on stratum corneum structure and function’, Journal of the American Academy of Dermatology, vol. 26, is.
 3, pp. 387-396.
 Sethi, A, Kaur, T, Malhotra, S, & Gambhir, M, 2016.
 ‘Moisturizers: The Slippery Road’ Indian Journal of Dermatology, vol. 61, is.
 3, pp.279-287.
 Czarnowicki, T et al. 2015.
 ‘Petrolatum: Barrier repair and antimicrobial responses underlying this “inert moisturizer”’, Atopic Dermatitis and Skin Disease, vol. 137, is.4, pp. 1091-1102.